inSight 2017 is on from 2nd to 3rd September!

 Catalyst presented a five-day festival of science, technology and innovation with over 20 free films, talks, demonstrations and other events for all the family.
 We brought you a sneak peek into our future and the opportunity to investigate the big issues, access the experts and explore possible paths ahead for our community with Leading Edge public talks, Sci Shorts science short film festival and the Fast Forward programme for schools.
+Read what the media said here.

 Here’s just a few of the stats we collected … 370 primary school students completed two hours of laboratory experiments led by 34 high school student tutors at Wakatipu High School’s Lab Open Door.
 470 students visited Lab in a Box, and 100 took part in a full day workshop with the Centre for Science and Citizenship.
 Nearly 400 people visited the school showcase event, featuring projects and posters produced by the students and culminating in a prize giving with judge Deputy Vice-Chancellor Richard Blaikie.